 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+The braces manufactured in steps 2.4.1 and 2.4.2 have to be bent rather precisely.
+To ensure a good fit, we use a jig as a template for bending and also test the fit of each brace into a silicone rack.
+We discard braces that do not slide easily into the hollow silicone posts.

 5. Will the filming need to take place in multiple locations?
 (Y/N) No

 If yes, how far apart are the locations?